 “I guide pupils socially and academically and sensitize them about early marriage and STIs.
 I teach about early marriage so that the girls can be aware, because there are many problems.”

 In Zambia, an average of 31% of girls are married by the age of 18, but in marginalized, rural communities the incidence of child marriage is higher.
 Fuelled by poverty, early marriage can be viewed as a potential means of achieving financial security.
 Instead, it exposes a girl to the perils of physical violence, HIV/AIDS, and serious complications during pregnancy and childbirth.
 It locks down her future and perpetuates the cycle of poverty.

-CAMFED alumnae, members of the powerful peer-support network, CAMA, know what it is like to be vulnerable to child marriage.
-With their fierce determination, their deep-felt empathy, their unwavering commitment to securing every girl’s right to education, and the respect they have garnered in their communities, CAMA’s Learner Guides have reached children that others - including local authorities and school staff - could not.
+CAMFED Association members know what it is like to be vulnerable to child marriage.
+With their fierce determination, their deep-felt empathy, their unwavering commitment to securing every girl’s right to education, and the respect they have garnered in their communities, CAMFED’s Learner Guides have reached children that others - including local authorities and school staff - could not.

-Naomi (right) with some of her CAMA sisters and fellow Learner Guides.
+Naomi (right) with some of her fellow CAMFED Association members and Learner Guides.
 (Photo: CAMFED/Anke Adams)

 “The teachers in the school where I go, they are very good, they are impressed with me and they love the program.
 The learners love it too!”

 Naomi shared a story of a girl in her community who became pregnant, and, not having family support, felt there was no option but to drop out of school.
 Naomi and her parents took the girl in and encouraged her to remain in education.
 Each afternoon, Naomi coached her through her schoolwork, particularly in English and Mathematics, where she had fallen behind.
 She saved up to buy stationery so that the girl could return to school.